-The brake cartridge is mounted on a large pivot pin and a smaller positioning pin as shown in Fig. 77.
+The brake cartridge is mounted on a large pivot pin and a smaller positioning pin (see Fig. 79).
 Both the pivot pin and positioning pin extend outward from a cartridge mounting bracket that sets the position of the cartridge.
 The cartridge mounting bracket also holds a computer cable that self-aligns to the computer connector in the side of the cartridge.
 A cartridge key is used to lock the brake cartridge in place against the cartridge mounting bracket.

-To remove the cartridge, first remove the cartridge key by turning it 90° clockwise and then pulling it away from the cartridge (see Fig. 78).
+To remove the cartridge, first remove the cartridge key by turning it 90° clockwise and then pulling it away from the cartridge (see Fig. 80).
 Set the cartridge key aside for use with the new cartridge.